-Charities, good causes and community organisations provide an invaluable service across our district every day and South Kesteven District Council is keen to support the excellent work they do.
+Charities, community and voluntary organisations provide an invaluable service across our district every day and South Kesteven District Council is keen to support the excellent work they do.

 Example projects include provision of outdoor facilities, work to community buildings, enterprise projects, events and new organisations and social enterprises that support communities in the district.

 Those applying through the small grants scheme can request up to 100% of project costs.
 Groups wishing to apply for assistance with a community event or project with a value in excess of £2, 000 can request up to a maximum of 80% of the total costs.
 The other 20% must be contributed from elsewhere, of which 10% can be from 'in-kind' volunteering or materials.

 The SKDC Community Fund is kindly administered on behalf of South Kesteven District Council by the Lincolnshire Community and Voluntary Service (LCVS).

 For application forms, information about eligibility and funding criteria please click here to be redirected to the LCVS website.

 In September 2018 SKDC will be launching a new local lottery called LotterySK, which will help raise money for local charities and good causes.
 From each £1 ticket, 60 pence will be donated to good causes; twice the amount of the National Lottery.